agentm/project-m36/docs/reaching_out_of_the_tarpit.markdown

 After analyzing sources of software complexity (primarily unnecessarily mutable state and unintended order-of-execution), the not-so-radical proposal of the "Out of the Tarpit" paper is "functional-relational programming", not to be confused with "[functional reactive programming](https://wiki.haskell.org/Functional_Reactive_Programming)".
 According to the paper, the ideal language would minimize mutable state (such as in functional programming) and eliminate unintended order-of-execution by providing declarative instead of imperative constructs.

 The central software component of functional-relational programming is a relational algebra engine/database management system (RDBMS).
-Project:M36 purports to meet the software requirements of such a functional-relational system, perhaps being the first RDBMS to actually target the paper's proposed design.
+Project:M36 meets the software requirements of such a functional-relational system, perhaps being the first RDBMS to actually target the paper's proposed design.

 ## The Importance of the Relational Model